wpexpertsio/Post-SMTP/readme.txt

 **Mail Control Pro Extension**
 [Mail Control Pro Extension](https://postmansmtp.com/extensions/post-smtp-mail-control/) allows you to control Post SMTP's email actions like sending email alerts to authors, webmasters, and new users.

+**Advanced Email Delivery and Logs Extension**
+With the [Advanced Email Delivery and Logs Extension](https://postmansmtp.com/extensions/advanced-email-delivery/), boost your email efficiency and improve deliverability.
+Also, implement effective email quota management and streamlined log storage for optimal email communication.
 = Post SMTP Membership Plans =
 [Post SMTP membership plans](https://postmansmtp.com/membership-plan/) offer access to all pro extensions along with other benefits including 1-year extension updates and support, Email Reporting, Logging, and Tracking, all other SMTP Services and a 30-day money-back guarantee.